DaGrapix/ml4science/README.md

 You can checkout the corresponding report here: https://arxiv.org/abs/2312.13403

-For Transformers, a bunch of architectures have been developed and reside in the `modified_transformers` folder.
+For Transformers, a bunch of architectures have been developed and reside in the `modified_transformers` folder, and can be run using the `run.py` file.

 ## Installation